(After signing up the report with be emailed to you in a PDF file. You can unsubscribe at any time)

 The test results will be sent back to you either by email or postal mail.
 Please include your email address with your order so you can receive the results faster.
 We will email you your results in a PDF file as soon as we receive them.
 If you need help interpreting the results, please email us with your questions.
 We will be happy to contact Labrix to try and get answers to your questions or to help you find a doctor who can interpret your results.
 However, we (Center for Natural Alternative Solutions) are not able to interpret your hormone testing results.
 We do have doctors or medical professionals on staff.

-For additional information about saliva hormone testing please go to Which Tests for My Symptoms?
+For additional information about which tests you might need please go to Which Tests for My Symptoms?